 Software Publisher Certificate

-Use certificate from system store
+Use from Personal certificate store

 Choose one of the currently installed certificates.

 <Most suited certificate> - When this value is selected, "SignTool.exe" will sign the files with the best certificate found in the current user's Personal certificates store.

 To view or manage certificates inside the system store, you can use certmgr.msc tool.